 Finding the right college means finding the right fit.
 See all that the College of Liberal Arts has to offer by visiting campus.

 As a music student, several sources of financial aid are available to you.

 Music scholarships are awarded initially on the basis of two criteria: (1) excellence in an applied music audition, and (2) demonstration of individual potential to develop performance skills.
 These scholarships are not based on need but are primarily talent-based.
 Auditions for continuing students are held each spring for the following academic year

-Music Scholarships may be renewed each semester for up to four years.
+Music scholarships may be renewed each semester for up to four years.
 Scholarships range from $500 a year to full tuition.
 Less than 1/3 of all music students are on music scholarships.
-Please contact Dr. Randall Paul at (937) 775-3785 for more information.
+Please contact the director of the School of Music at (937) 775-2346 for more information.

 Every semester the student must:

 The student must study applied music for 2 or 4 credits per semester in the applied music area which awarded the scholarship until degree requirements have been met (an exception to this requirement may be made during the semester of student teaching for music education majors).

 The student must progress satisfactorily in applied music (no retentions).
 In extraordinary circumstances, the Applied Board, which awarded a scholarship, may grant an exception to this policy.

 The School of Music cannot offer music talent scholarships to transfer students without a signed release from the current institution.